- ~ Essential Packing List

 - Aspirin/Ibuprofen - I quickly learned the benefits of prescription-strength Ibuprofen, purchased over the counter in any farmacia in Spain.
 If you use the high-strength dose, just be sure to take it on a full stomach.
 I am a Registered Nurse, and you can knock a hole in your stomach if you don't.
 Also there is new data suggesting that NSAIDS are a factor in increasing heart attack and stroke risk.
 Don't eat this stuff like candy.
 Aspirin doesn't apply, so click on the link to educate yourself and make your own choices.

-- Pepto Bismol - one never knows when indigestion or nausea will strike.
+- Pepto Bismol chewable tablets - one never knows when indigestion or nausea will strike.
 I like to keep this item closer to me than the farmacia.

 - Compeed - Americans don't know this brand of blister treatment.
 I am not sure why.
 I always carry this now, whenever I hike.
 It is the next best thing to sliced bread.
 I use them right away on any hot spots, to prevent a blister.
-I have never had to use them on a blister, but I am told they work like nothing else.
+When I do get a blister, if you keep the plaster on until it falls off, it works like a charm!
 They are only available in the USA on Amazon, but you can get them in any farmacia in Spain, for much less money.
 I still make sure I have them on hand to start my Camino.
 They are that important.

 - Nexcare - The next best thing to Compeed is NexCare brand elastic bandages.
 They are waterproof and provide a second skin for small cuts.
 I use them preventively on my heels and toes that I know are prone to rubs.
 Lots of folks prefer to tape their hot spots.
 I prefer Nexcare.